niamhmadden23/niamhmadden23/README.md

 ### Hi there 👋

-- 🔭 I’m currently working as a Application Developer at Accenture
+- 🔭 I’m currently working as an Application Developer at Accenture
 - 🌱 I’m currently learning React
 - 👩🏻‍💻 I’m looking to collaborate on full stack projects
 - 📫 How to reach me: niamhmadden15@gmail.com